raxithgowda1/Web_Vuln_Scanner/README.md

-# Web_Vuln_Scanner
-Built a Python-based security scanner to detect SQL Injection, XSS, and Open Redirect vulnerabilities using payload injection and response analysis.
-Generated automated vulnerability reports and tested on OWASP-approved vulnerable labs.
+# Web Application Vulnerability Scanner

+This project is a Python-based cybersecurity tool that scans web applications for common vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), and Open Redirects.

+## Features
+- Automated parameter discovery
+- Payload-based vulnerability detection
+- Report generation

+## Technologies
+- Python
+- HTTP Requests
+- Web Security Concepts

+## Disclaimer
+This tool is for educational purposes only.